Chronicle: Volume Two

 Chronicle: Volume Two, also known by the title including its subtitle as Chronicle: Volume Two - Twenty Great CCR Classics, is a compilation album by Creedence Clearwater Revival, released by Fantasy Records in November 1986.
 The collection follows Chronicle: The 20 Greatest Hits (1976), which includes all of the CCR's charted hits and remains the band's best-selling album.

 The LP version of Chronicle: Volume Two contains an edited version of "Molina", removing the final saxophone solo.

+Critical reception

+Stephen Thomas Erlewine wrote in an AllMusic review that it "effectively compiles all of the highlights from Creedence Clearwater Revival's career that weren't on the first volume", as it includes album only tracks, he concludes in his review by stating that "Chronicle, Vol. 2 is an ideal choice for listeners who want a little more than the hits, but are unwilling to delve into the albums proper."